Explore Edinburgh’s literary tradition

 Arthur Conan Doyle who studied medicine in Edinburgh would have been familiar with Surgeon’s Hall.
 His famous detective, Sherlock Holmes was based on Joseph Bell, one of his professors.
 He said to the astute and analytical Bell, “It is most certainly to you that I owe Sherlock Holmes.”

 Not to be outdone, our contemporary writers have also used the city as a backdrop.
-It is believed for example that JK Rowling used the Renaissance grandeur of George Heriot’s School as the model for Hogwarts, Harry Potter’s school of wizardry.
-Irvine Welsh, acclaimed yet controversial novelist has shown the world a grittier side of Edinburgh in his book Trainspotting.
+It is believed for example that JK Rowling used the Renaissance splendour of George Heriot’s School as the model for Hogwarts, Harry Potter’s school of wizardry.

 As visitors to Scotland’s capital city return home, they may reflect on their experiences in this historic city, where everywhere lie reminders that literary giants have passed this way.